nburcin/Whats-the-weather/README.md

 # Whats-the-weather
-A non weather api based ios swift built with swift
+A non api based ios app built with swift.